curiousest/curiousest.github.io/_posts/2020-05-25-how-i-speak-product.md

 At some point there's little value in clarifying problems and solutions.

-You can give feeling of progress to customers in many ways - sharing roadmaps, reflecting on past growth, demoing R&D results, etc. Using product development resources to give the feeling of progress is highly inefficient.
+You can give feeling of progress to customers in many ways - sharing roadmaps, reflecting on past growth, demoing R&D results, etc. Using product development resources to give the feeling of progress is inefficient.

-If the salesperson and tech lead had clarified the tree of problems, they could have made decisions that brought greater rewards for the same effort effort.
+If the salesperson and tech lead had clarified the tree of problems, they could have made decisions that brought greater rewards for the same effort.

 ## More real-life examples